Alert

 Collapse all

-Note: A worker with psychological restrictions that prevent them from returning to work with their date of accident employer may be eligible for limited re-employment services (e.g., supported job search).
-Refer to psychological restriction to working with date of accident employer section.
+Note: A worker with psychological restrictions that only prevent them from returning to work with their pre-accident employer (i.e., they have no restrictions from working in the same job with other employers) may be eligible for limited RE services (e.g., SJS).

 Administrative tasks